Spot Welding Explained

 Spot Welding Process

-The spot welding process works through the delivery of low voltage, high-current electrical pulses to the weld electrodes in order to almost instantaneously melt the metal while applying enough pressure for the metals to fuse.
+The spot welding process works through the delivery of low-voltage, high-current electrical pulses to the weld electrodes in order to almost instantaneously melt the metal while applying enough pressure for the metals to fuse.
 The process resembles the cold welding process in terms of applying pressure, but in cold welding, no electrical current is supplied to the weld.

 The first stage in spot welding is to place the overlapping metal sheets or workpieces.
 After the metals are firmly set in place, the application of pressure through the electrode force is performed.
 This pressure may be applied manually, pneumatically, by springs or through hydraulics, depending on the machine type.